-- fluctuations in demand for or pricing of our platform and products; - fluctuations in usage of our platform and products; - our ability to attract new customers; - our ability to retain our existing customers; - customer expansion rates and the pricing and quantity of subscriptions renewed; - the pricing of subscriptions from customers in our cloud-provider marketplaces; - timing and amount of our investments to expand the capacity of our third-party cloud infrastructure providers; - seasonality driven by industry conferences; - the investment in new products and features relative to investments in our existing infrastructure and products; - the timing of our customer purchases; - fluctuations or delays in purchasing decisions in anticipation of new products or enhancements by us or our competitors; - changes in customers' budgets and in the timing of their budget cycles and purchasing decisions; - our ability to control costs, including our operating expenses; - the amount and timing of payment for operating expenses, particularly research and development and sales and marketing expenses, including commissions; - the amount and timing of non-cash expenses, including stock-based compensation, goodwill impairments and other non-cash charges; - the amount and timing of costs associated with recruiting, training and integrating new employees and retaining and motivating existing employees; - the effects of acquisitions and their integration; - general economic conditions, both domestically and internationally, as well as economic conditions specifically affecting industries in which our customers participate, including those impacted by the COVID-19 pandemic and war in Ukraine; - the effect of other economic factors, including inflation, pricing and currency fluctuations; - the impact of new accounting pronouncements;

-- changes in regulatory or legal environments that may cause us to incur, among other elements, expenses associated with compliance; - · changes in the competitive dynamics of our market, including consolidation among competitors or customers; and - significant security breaches of, technical difficulties with, or interruptions to, the delivery and use of our products and platform capabilities.
+- fluctuations in demand for or pricing of our platform and products; - fluctuations in usage of our platform and products; - our ability to attract new customers; - our ability to retain our existing customers; - customer expansion rates and the pricing and quantity of subscriptions renewed; - the pricing of subscriptions from customers in our cloud-provider marketplaces; - timing and amount of our investments to expand the capacity of our third-party cloud infrastructure providers; - seasonality driven by industry conferences; - the investment in new products and features relative to investments in our existing infrastructure and products; - the timing of our customer purchases; - fluctuations or delays in purchasing decisions in anticipation of new products or enhancements by us or our competitors; - changes in customers' budgets and in the timing of their budget cycles and purchasing decisions; - our ability to control costs, including our operating expenses; - the amount and timing of payment for operating expenses, particularly research and development and sales and marketing expenses, including commissions; - the amount and timing of non-cash expenses, including stock-based compensation, goodwill impairments and other non-cash charges; - the amount and timing of costs associated with recruiting, training and integrating new employees and retaining and motivating existing employees; - the effects of acquisitions and their integration; - general economic conditions, both domestically and internationally, as well as economic conditions specifically affecting industries in which our customers participate, including those impacted by the war in Ukraine and conflict in the Middle East; - the effect of other economic factors, including inflation, pricing and currency fluctuations; - the impact of new accounting pronouncements; - changes in regulatory or legal environments that may cause us to incur, among other elements, expenses associated with compliance; - changes in the competitive dynamics of our market, including consolidation among competitors or customers; and - · significant security breaches of, technical difficulties with, or interruptions to, the delivery and use of our products and platform capabilities.

 The global economy, including credit and financial markets, has experienced extreme volatility and disruptions, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates, increases in inflation rates, higher interest rates and uncertainty about economic stability.
-For example, the COVID-19 pandemic resulted in widespread unemployment, economic slowdown and extreme volatility in the capital markets.
-The ongoing military conflict between Russia and Ukraine has also created extreme volatility in the global capital markets and is expected to have further global economic consequences.
+For example, the ongoing military conflict between Russia and Ukraine has created extreme volatility in the global capital markets and is expected to have further global economic consequences.
 Any such volatility and disruptions may have adverse consequences on us or the third parties on whom we rely.
 If the equity and credit markets deteriorate, or do not improve, including as a result of political unrest or war, it may make any necessary debt or equity financing more difficult to obtain in a timely manner or on favorable terms, more costly or more dilutive.
 Increased inflation rates can adversely affect us by increasing our costs, including personnel costs.

 Any of these and other factors, or the cumulative effect of some of these factors, may cause our results of operations to vary significantly.
-For example, the full impact of the COVID-19 pandemic is unknown at this time, but could result in adverse changes in our results of operations as the pandemic's related social and economic impacts evolve.
 If our quarterly results of operations fall below the expectations of investors and securities analysts who follow our stock, the price of our Class A common stock could decline substantially, and we could face costly lawsuits, including securities class action suits.